AshDevFr/blogular/README.md

 ### Step 8 - Event

 * Add the new article in the list of articles
-* Use eventq to add the new article
+* Use event to add the new article

 ### Step 9 - http